ScalaConsultants/mesmer/docs/intro.md

 ## OpenTelemetry
-Initiative that goal is to create spec for observable systems and provide tools to implement it for different languages. java SDK - https://github.com/open-telemetry/opentelemetry-java tool for manual instrumentation java autoinstrumentation -  https://github.com/open-telemetry/opentelemetry-java-instrumentation
+Initiative that's goal is to create a spec for observable systems and provide tools to implement it for different languages. java SDK - https://github.com/open-telemetry/opentelemetry-java tool for manual instrumentation java autoinstrumentation -  https://github.com/open-telemetry/opentelemetry-java-instrumentation